History of Rickie Fowler in Timeline

 Rickie Fowler

-Rickie Fowler is an American professional golfer on the PGA Tour.
-He held the number one amateur ranking for 36 weeks in 2007-2008.
+Rickie Fowler is a prominent American professional golfer currently active on the PGA Tour.
+He previously held the number one world amateur ranking for 36 weeks spanning 2007 and 2008.
 Fowler reached a career-high fourth in the Official World Golf Ranking in 2016 after winning the Abu Dhabi HSBC Golf Championship.
-Notably, he is one of just four golfers ever to shoot a 62 in a major championship, which he accomplished at the 2023 U.S. Open.
+Notably, he is one of a select few golfers to have carded a 62 in a major championship, achieving this at the 2023 U.S. Open held at the Los Angeles Country Club.

 December 13, 1988: Rickie Fowler's Birth

-On December 13, 1988, Rickie Yutaka Fowler was born.
-He is an American professional golfer on the PGA Tour.
+On December 13, 1988, Rick Yutaka Fowler was born.
+He is an American professional golfer who plays on the PGA Tour.

 Others born on this day/year